lbologna/hbp-sp6-guidebook/_sources/online_usecases/morphology_analysis/morphology_analysis/morphology_analysis.rst.txt

 The *Morphology Analysis* use case provides capability to analyse a neuronal morphology with `NeuroM <https://github.com/BlueBrain/NeuroM>`_.

+`NeuroM <https://github.com/BlueBrain/NeuroM>`_ is a Python toolkit for the analysis and processing of neuron morphologies.
+It can be used to:

+- quickly extract various morphometrics for one or a population of neurons.
+Example of such metrics are the neurite length, number of bifurcation per neurite or the number of segments.
+The list of all features can be found in the NeuroM documentation (`here <http://neurom.readthedocs.io/en/stable/_neurom_build/neurom.fst.get.html>`_ and `there <http://neurom.readthedocs.io/en/stable/_neurom_build/neurom.get.html>`_).
+- `check <http://neurom.readthedocs.io/en/stable/_neurom_build/neurom.check.html>`_ the validity of morphology files (examples: no missing parent points, no excessively small neurite radii, no missing soma).
+- visualize neuron morphologies with the module: `neuron.view <http://neurom.readthedocs.io/en/stable/_neurom_build/neurom.viewer.html>`_.
+- iterate through morphology parts of a neuron object for more advanced use cases.
+One can iterate on neurites, sections (neurite chunk between two successive branching points) or segments (the most fundamental sub-unit of a morphology).

+Here are the steps to open this use case:

 1. The use case can be found under *Online Use Cases/Morphology Analysis*:

      .. image:: images/select_morphology_analysis.png